 State in the start-up: doping or downer?

-Politicians hope private investors will step in
+Politicians are hoping that private investors will step in

 Like it?
 Please spread the word: